Recent cases and/or other legal developments

 No details for this country.

 Communications between lawyers and clients are in principle protected by professional secrecy.
-Article 35 of the law of 10 August 2011 on the legal profession (loi sur la profession d'avocat) (the 2011 Law) sets out the rules on professional secrecy.
+Article 35 of the law of 10 August 2011 on the legal profession, as amended (loi modifiée du 10 août 1991 sur la profession d’avocat) (the 1991 Law), sets out the rules on professional secrecy.

-The obligation of professional secrecy is also contained in the following: (i) the internal regulation of 9 January 2013 of the Luxembourg Bar (Règlement intérieur de l'Ordre des Avocats du Barreau de Luxembourg) (the 2013 Regulation) and (ii) the internal regulation of 22 April 2005 of the Diekirch Bar (the 2005 Regulation).
+The obligation of professional secrecy is also contained in the following: (i) the internal regulation of 9 January 2013 of the Luxembourg Bar, as amended (Règlement intérieur de l'Ordre des Avocats du Barreau de Luxembourg) (the Luxembourg Bar Regulation) and (ii) the internal regulation of 22 April 2005 of the Diekirch Bar, as amended (the Diekirch Bar Regulation).

 The professional secrecy of the lawyer is a matter of public order.
 It is general, absolute and unlimited in time, except as provided otherwise by law.